gohugoio/hugoThemes/README.md

 * Add `/images/screenshot.png` and `/images/tn.png` ([see below](#media));
 * Open up a new **issue** with a link to the theme's repository on GitHub.
 Please **DO NOT** open a pull request!

-If your theme doesn't fit into the `Hugo Basic Example` site, we encourage theme authors to supply a self-contained Hugo site in `/exampleSite`.
+If your theme doesn't fit into the `Hugo Basic Example` site, we encourage theme authors to supply a self-contained Hugo site in `/exampleSite/`, but note that for security reasons the content directory on the Hugo showcase will still be published from the [`Hugo Basic Example`](https://github.com/gohugoio/hugoBasicExample/tree/master/content) repository.

 **NOTES**